 - To be provided to officers and staff after any internal training / formal briefings.
 This will help identify awareness and confidence to talking about and signposting individuals and business towards core protect messaging if required.

 |https://serocu.police.uk/police-presentation/||Police staff/officer Survey (smartsurvey.co.uk)||Police staff/officer Survey (smartsurvey.co.uk)||Police staff/officer Survey (smartsurvey.co.uk)|

 - Remember to update your KPI spreadsheet (where, when and how many people engaged with) as this data is needed quarterly for the Home Office, NCA and Action Fraud

 - Often we receive notifications from NCSC, NCA and NFIB and quit rightly resistance is experienced from organisations challenging our authenticity.
-To assist in the delivery of these https://serocu.police.uk/notifications/ has been created for those organisations to see listed on a trusted police domain what the new roles of a cyber officer are.
+To assist in the delivery of these https://serocu.police.uk/notifications/ has been created for those organisations to see listed on a trusted police domain what the role of a Cyber Protect Officer is